Project

 Unexpectedly strong gender homophily in Understanding Society compared with the BHPS

-Added by Till Hoffmann over 6 years ago.
-Updated 7 months ago.
+Added by Till Hoffmann about 7 years ago.
+Updated about 1 year ago.

 Status: